-The impending legalization of cannabis for recreational use and the exponential growth of people using medicinal cannabis will give rise to challenges for employers and service providers, as well as opportunities for growers and producers.
+The legalization of cannabis for recreational use and the exponential growth of people using medicinal cannabis gives rise to challenges for employers and service providers, as well as opportunities for growers and producers.

-In this new environment, employers will increasingly be faced with the prospect of having employees at work who have consumed cannabis in some form—either recreationally or to treat a medical condition.
-While employers have an obligation to provide reasonable accommodations for employees with disabilities, employers also have an obligation to ensure a safe workplace for everyone.
+Employers are increasingly faced with the prospect of having employees at work who have consumed cannabis in some form—either for recreational use or to treat a medical condition.
+While employers have an obligation to provide reasonable accommodations for employees with disabilities who may consume medical cannabis, employers also have an obligation to ensure a safe workplace for everyone.
 Strict rules also apply regarding the use of recreational cannabis at work.

 At Hicks Morley, we assist employers by:

-- Advising on required changes to drug and alcohol policies (e.g. as a result of the impending Smoke-Free Ontario Act, 2017)
+- advising on required changes to drug and alcohol policies

 - rights arbitrations, including grievances, around interpretation of collective agreement language and just cause termination related to impairment and benefits coverage